jim-shih/cognito-streamlit/README.md

-Certainly!
-I'll modify the README to include information about using Poetry for package management and the boto3 session manager.
-Here's the updated version:

 # Streamlit AWS Cognito Authentication

 This project demonstrates how to implement AWS Cognito user authentication in a Streamlit application.
 It provides a secure way to manage user access to your Streamlit app using AWS Cognito's robust identity management services, with Poetry for dependency management and boto3 session manager for AWS interactions.